vincentrussell/json-data-generator/README.md

 - Standalone interactive mode
 - The ability to specify a timezone in standalone mode
 - New timestamp function
+- New alpha function
+- New alphaNumeric function

 ## [1.1](https://github.com/vincentrussell/json-data-generator/tree/json-data-generator-1.1) (2016-03-20)